 For the most serious wildlife enthusiasts and professional photographers we regularly offer our boat and guide privately.
 We will stay on-site as long as the US Forest Service will allow and dedicate the entire schedule to your specific objectives and agenda.

-This tour requires the ability to walk one mile over natural terrain, call us if you have a disability and we can help accommodate you, or for more information about this trial
+This tour requires the ability to walk one mile on a well-maintained gravel trail, call us if you have a disability and we can help accommodate you, or for more information about this trail

 - USFS access permit

 - Water (to minimize waste, we encourage you to bring your own reusable water container)